COGNITIVE STIMULATION THERAPY

 Training is led by a Clinical Psychologists with extensive experience in offering CST.
 Training is interactive, involving group exercises, role-play and video observation as well as some ‘teaching’.

 To give learners an overview of how to deliver Cognitive Stimulation Therapy (CST).
 CST is a brief evidence-based group treatment for people with dementia.
-This interactive course will include a background about CST and how it can be used, research overview and detailed presentation of the treatment, including DVD footage and role-play.
+This interactive course will include a background about CST and how it can be used, research overview and detailed presentation of the treatment, including video footage and role-play.